 Owen Muelder has delivered more than 200 lectures on the Underground Railroad and the anti-slavery movement to various groups that have included historical societies, service clubs, teachers' associations, and other organizations in Illinois and across the country.
 He was a delegate to the National Park Service's First National Conference on the Underground Railroad held at the Smithsonian National Museum of American History in 2003, and delivered the keynote address at the Freedom Trails Legacy of Hope conference at Illinois College in 2004.
 In August of 2005, his interview was the feature presentation of "Eye on Illinois" by the Illinois Radio Network.

 In addition, Mr. Muelder has spoken at the National Underground Railroad Freedom Center in Cincinnati, Ohio, has been interviewed by National Public Radio, and has appeared on local PBS television documentaries, television news programs, and the Illinois P.E.G. television network.
 Two maps he created, one of Western Illinois UGRR sites and another of underground railroad locations in Galesburg, have been displayed in the library of the National Underground Railroad Freedom Center.
 Muelder was a 2006 lecturer at the Borderlands IV National Underground Railroad Conference at Northern Kentucky University.
 He was a presenter in the fall of 2007 at the Frederick Douglass International Underground Railroad Conference in Rochester, New York.
 In 2009, he lectured at Colgate University in Hamilton, New York, to the National Abolition Hall of Fame, and also made a presentation at the Third Annual Network to Freedom National UGRR Conference in Indianapolis.
 In February 2012, Muelder delivered a speech about abolitionist Congressman Owen Lovejoy to the U.S. Capitol Historical Society at the Rayburn House Office Building in Washington, D.C., which was broadcast on C-SPAN3.
-In November of 2012, he was a presenter at the Social Science History Associations Annual Conference in Vancouver, B.C.
+In November of 2012, he was a presenter at the Social Science History Associations Annual Conference in Vancouver, B.C. and in 2013 he presented a paper at the annual conference of the Society for Historians of the Early American Republic in St. Louis, Missouri.
 In the summer of 2012 he was elected to serve on the Underground Railroad Free Press Panel of Judges which awards annual prizes for Leadership, Preservation, and the Advancement of Knowledge about the Underground Railroad.